Investing taxes in Spain

 Use accumulating ETFs (VWCE, VUAA)

 Spain imposes no annual advance tax on accumulating ETFs.
 Dividends compound untaxed until you sell — the single most effective annual tax deferral available to Spanish ETF investors.
+Using distributing ETFs (VWRL) instead creates an annual tax bill for no benefit in Spain.

 Keep annual realisations within the 19–21% brackets